 A big part of owning a shacket is knowing when you can and cannot rock it.
 While you can wear a shacket whenever and wherever you want, it will not fit well in every situation.

 For example, anything even closely resembling a formal or professional setting is a no-no. You can wear it to your work only if they allow things like denim jackets.
-Otherwise, this is not a replacement for a traditional jacket.
+Otherwise, this is not a replacement for a traditional men’s leather jacket in black.

 On the other hand, shackets are the perfect clothing for anything casual or relaxed.
 We’ve mentioned this before, but scenarios like grocery shopping, visiting a coffee shop, reading your favorite book at the local library, or just hanging out with your friends are where the shirt-jacket shines the brightest.